-TORONTO — Rogers Sports and Media has cut what it says are a "few dozen" jobs in its audio business.
+TORONTO — Rogers Sports and Media has cut a "few dozen" jobs in its audio business amid what it describes as an unpredictable advertising market that has led to declining revenue.

-"With the radio industry continuing to feel the pressure of an uncertain advertising market, we made some difficult but necessary changes in our audio business impacting roles in several markets," said spokesperson Charmaine Khan.
+"With the radio industry continuing to feel the pressure of an uncertain advertising market, we made some difficult but necessary changes in our audio business impacting roles in several markets," Rogers spokesperson Charmaine Khan said.

 "We recognize and thank the team members who are leaving us for their dedication to our listeners and advertisers."